gtjbtits/instructions/2_deloying_openldap.md

     Password: admin
     Base DN: dc=book,dc=org
     ```
+    * **IMPORTANT:** If you have connection troubles, please check firewall configuration on your server.
+For Debian-based systems by default it's `ufw` or `firewalld`
 5. (Optional) You may also create a service for slapd:

     1. Copy `/assets/2/openldap.service` to `/etc/systemd/system/slapd.service` on the server
     2. Enable and run service:
         ```bash
+        sudo systemctl daemon-reload
         sudo systemctl enable slapd
         sudo systemctl start slapd
         ```